Children are naturally curious and love to explore. Young children especially like to explore by putting things in their mouths.

-Before or as soon as children begin crawling or walking, parents and caregivers need to take extra steps to make sure harmful items are out of reach, out of sight, and ideally stored in a cabinet with lock or safety latch.
+Before or as soon as your child begins crawling or walking, take extra steps to make sure harmful items are out of reach, out of sight, and ideally stored in a cabinet with lock or safety latch.
 Check each room of your home for these potential hazards:

-Items that may be stored in your basement or garage:
+Items that may be in your basement or garage

 Alcohol can be very poisonous to a young child.
 Remember to empty any unfinished drinks right away.

 Keep in mind that children may get into trash containers.
 Trash containers that contain spoiled food, sharp objects (like discarded razor blades), or batteries should have a child-resistant cover or be kept out of a child's reach.

 Purses and other bags that hold potential hazards, including medicines, should be kept out of a child's reach too.

 Certain houseplants may be harmful if children get ahold of them.
 Call Poison Help at 1-800-222-1222 for a list or description of plants to avoid.
 You may want to do without houseplants for a while or, at the very least, keep all houseplants out of reach.